BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Results and Discussion

-\figurename\,\ref{fig:delayBox} depicts the distributed \gls{ai} training delay.
-Each box shows the minimum, $25$th percentile, median, $75$th percentile, and the maximum of the observed training delay samples.
-In general, as \texttt{slicing[$m$]} and \mixs{m} boxes, and our results in \cite{ganjInterplay} suggest, the training delay grows as the number of selected devices increases.
-However, it is more likely for central node to wait excessively for stragglers, and thus reach time-out when $m{=}n$ (i.e., in both \texttt{slicing[$15$]} and \mixs{15}).
-Moreover, the lower training delay statistics in \mixs{15} and \mixs{20} than \texttt{slicing[$15$]} and \texttt{slicing[$20$]}, respectively, suggests that distributed \gls{ai} service in \mixs{m} generally consumes more resources than the allocated resources in \texttt{slicing[$m$]}.
-As this figure indicates, compared to the most competitive baseline (i.e., \mixs{15}), our \texttt{dRlAgent} decreases the median training delay by $36\%$, while the maximum observed training delay is $2.6$\,s, i.e., $43\%$ less than \mixs{20}, which has the lowest maximum observed training delay among the baselines.

-\figurename\,\ref{fig:dRlAgentPerf} demonstrates the device selection policy in the evaluation phase, $\bm{\pi}_k^\mathrm{u}$, for \texttt{dRlAgent}. \figurename\,\ref{fig:PMF} shows the empirical \gls{pmf} of the number of selected \gls{ai} devices, $m$ for different iterations.
-As this figure indicates, given that we set $n{=}15$ in all of our evaluations, our \gls{sac}-based solution selected at least $1$ extra \gls{ai} device for more than $40\%$ of iterations.
-Such selection of extra devices implies that our device selection solution could still leverage the diversity introduced by extra \gls{ai} devices, even in our bandwidth-limited deployment.
-Carefully selected extra devices reduce the sensitivity to the straggler problem and therefore reduce the overall latency without substantial impact on the interference footprint. \figurename\,\ref{fig:selRatio} represents the device selection ratio for each \gls{ai} device that is the number of times an \gls{ai} device is selected by the \gls{drl} agent divided by the total number of iterations in the evaluation phase.
-According to \figurename\,\ref{fig:selRatio}, $9$ \gls{ai} devices are selected in more than $90\%$ of the iterations.
-Also, $24\%$ of the \gls{ai} devices are selected with a ratio of $0.1$ to $0.9$.
+\figurename\,\ref{fig:dRlAgentPerf} demonstrates the \ours{}'s device selection policy in the evaluation phase, $\bm{\pi}_k^\mathrm{u}$. \figurename\,\ref{fig:PMF} shows the empirical \gls{pmf} of the number of selected \gls{ai} devices, $m_k$.
+As this figure indicates, \ours{} selected at least $1$ extra backup \gls{ai} device (i.e., $m_k{-}n\geq 1$) for more than $40\%$ of iterations.
+Such selection of extra backup devices implies that our device selection solution could still leverage the diversity introduced by extra backup \gls{ai} devices, even in our bandwidth-limited scenario.
+Carefully selected backup devices reduce the sensitivity to the straggler problem and, therefore, reduce the overall latency without substantially impacting the interference footprint. \figurename\,\ref{fig:selRatio} represents the participation ratio of each \gls{ai} device.
+As it shows, $9$ \gls{ai} devices are selected in over $90\%$ of the iterations.
+Furthermore, $24\%$ of the \gls{ai} devices have a selection ratio ranging between $0.1$ and $0.9$, depending on their channel conditions, the loads of their corresponding cells, and the deployment specifics.
+In extreme cases, some of the devices may always (or never) be selected to participate in the distributed training.